squalorware/libregrex/README.md

     }
     // Don't forget about the destructors!
     regx_pattern_destroy(pattern);
-    return (int) rc;
+    return  rc;
 }
 ```

+Also, one can take a look at this list (might be expanded) with:
+- A more [in-depth example](https://github.com/squalorware/regrex_c) of using `regrex` with the C programming language;

 ## Building

-Minimal required version for a successful build is 0.16.0
+Minimal required version for a successful build is 0.16.0.
+Also, your system needs to have `glibc` installed.

 ### Testing